A minimal configuration

 Last but not least, you should check whether the image in use is

-parameter, as explained in DC’s section Summary of recommendations for best use with the library.
+configured to run-and-die (*one-shot*).
+If this is the case, add a sleep infinitycommand in the DC’scommandparameter, as explained in DC’s section Summary of recommendations for best use with the library.

 -

-required and only the values for source
+required and only the values forsourceandtargetparameters must be provided.

-- Notes on links between
+- Notes on links between config.yml(CONFIG) anddocker-compose.yml(DC)

 -